-Figure \ref{fig:moments}(b) shows the group-specific mental health trajectories obtained from the estimated parameters.\footnote{Since we do not observe risky choices in our data, we cannot match corresponding moments and estimate the trajectories for risky choices.} While we cannot perfectly replicate the trajectories in the data i.e. the intersection at age 18--19, we do obtain a close match between the simulated trajectories and data moments.
+Figure \ref{fig:moments}(b) shows the group-specific mental health development obtained from the estimated parameters.\footnote{Since we do not observe risky choices, we cannot match moments to estimate risky choice trajectories.} While we cannot perfectly replicate the trajectories in the data i.e. the intersection at age 18--19, we do obtain a close match between the simulated trajectories and data moments.
 This suggests that heterogeneity in the present bias can generate most of the group-specific heterogeneity in observed mental health trajectories.

-Figure \ref{fig:moments}(b) does not only illustrate the mental health trajectories for the high-risk group and the low-risk group.
-It also shows the counterfactual mental health trajectory for women in the high-risk group if they did not exhibit self-control problems.
-According to our numbers, mental health problems in the high-risk group could be reduced by about 19\% by age 23 if women's self-control problems could be reduced to the level of the low-risk group.\footnote{We do a back-of-the-envelope calculation using the cost on individual inpatient and outpatient care contacts for affective mood disorders.
-From age 16--23, average mental health care costs per woman are about 389 USD in the low-risk group and about 1,517 USD in the high-risk group.
+Figure \ref{fig:moments}(b) does not only illustrate the mental health trajectories for high-risk and low-risk women.
+It also shows the counterfactual mental health trajectory for high-risk women if they did not exhibit self-control problems.
+If their self-control problems could be cured, mental health problems could be reduced by about 19\% by age 23.
+A back-of-the-envelope calculation using data on mental health costs suggests that the total mental health costs of all women would be reduced by 15.1\% if high-risk women had the same mental health trajectory as low-risk women.\footnote{From age 16--23, average mental health costs per woman are about 389 USD in the low-risk group and about 1,517 USD in the high-risk group.